benrbray/yaraku-test/README.md

 ## Overview

-This project implements a simple web service that allows the user to upload book titles and ask for book recommendations based on the uploaded catalog of books.
-This document contains a ful description of the project's functionality and a discussion of design choices made during development.
+This project implements a simple web service that allows the user to upload book titles and ask for book recommendations and groupings based on the uploaded catalog of books.

 ### Setup (Makefile)